Timeline of the SARS-CoV-2 Omicron variant: 5 December

 Eight cases of community transmission, unrelated to each other, are reported in New York.
-A woman who recently traveled from South Africa becomes both New Jersey and Georgia's first confirmed case.
+A woman who recently traveled from South Africa becomes both New Jersey's and Georgia's first confirmed case.
 Maryland has its first three cases, and Pennsylvania and Missouri one each.

 Nebraska's number of cases increases to six, all in its southeast.

 6 December

 Fiji confirmed its first two cases of the variant.
 The two cases traveled from Nigeria arriving in the country from Hong Kong on 25 November.

 7 December

 The Omicron variant features as such for the first time in the overview of WHO's weekly operational update, namely "Supporting Omicron variant detection and COVID-19 response in southern Africa."
-As of December 2, Botswana and South Africa have reported 19 and 172 Omicron variant cases, respectively, accounting for 62% of global cases.
+As of 2 December, Botswana and South Africa have reported 19 and 172 Omicron variant cases, respectively, accounting for 62% of global cases.
 A surge team is being deployed.
 Globally, more than twenty countries have reported cases to date.